Skip to main content

 sitectl has a core binary and optional plugin binaries named sitectl-<plugin>.
 The current local development plugin chain in this workspace is:

-• sitectl — core binary; owns the operator-facing command shape
+• sitectl: core binary; owns the operator-facing commands

 Core sitectl owns the operator-facing command shape.
-Plugins extend that behavior through hidden protocol commands dispatched based on the active context’s plugin field.
+Plugins extend that behavior through the private __sitectl-rpc protocol dispatched based on the active context’s plugin field.
+The SDK registers that private entrypoint automatically.
+Plugin code should register SDK handlers and runners, not define its own transport commands.
 Core commands that fan out to plugins:

-• sitectl validate → core validators + __validate (results merged)
+• sitectl validate → core validators + validate.run (results merged)

 When a context belongs to isle, core sitectl routes dispatch commands to sitectl-isle.
 The ISLE plugin can further invoke included plugins such as sitectl-drupal.
 See Plugin hierarchy for the full protocol.